Cell Disrupters: A Review

 Rotor-type Bead Mills

 Larger capacity laboratory bead mill cell disrupters agitate the beads with a rotor rather than by shaking.
-Equipped with efficient cooling jackets, larger sample volumes can be processed without overheating.
+Equipped with efficient cooling jackets, larger sample volumes can be processed without overheating the homogenate.
 By far the most widely used rotor-type bead mill is the BeadBeater (BioSpec Products, Bartlesville, OK).
-This laboratory sized unit will disrupt about 250 mL of microbial cells containing up to 80 g (wet weight) or, with smaller chamber attachments, 50 or 15 mL batches of cell suspension in 3-5 minutes.
-Cell concentrations as high as forty percent (wet wt) can be used.
+In three to five minutes of operation this compact laboratory-sized unit will disrupt a a batch of up to 80 g (Wet wt) of microbial cells suspended in 250 ml of disruption media or, with smaller chamber attachments, 50 or 15 mL batches of cell suspension.
+Cell suspensions concentrations as high as forty percent (packed cell volume) can be used.
 VirTis Company (Gardiner, NY) offers an attachment for its line of high speed rotary homogenizers which efficiently agitate glass beads in a special fluted flask.
-Complete homogenizer units cost about $600 and $800, respectively.
-Using a rotating spiral to agitate the beads rather than a rotor, the Spiral Mill (Cellcrusher, Ltd, Cork, Ireland) is priced at about $3000.
-It can process up to 6 g (wet weight) of microbial cells.
+These homogenizer units cost about $600 and $800, respectively.
+Using a rotating spiral to agitate the beads rather than a rotor, the Spiral Mill (Caheravirane Schull Co., Cork, Ireland) is priced at about $3000.
+It processes up to 6 g (wet weight) of microbial cells.

 Rotor-Stator Homogenizers (also called colloid mills or Willems homogenizers)